Dave870-coder/Dave870-coder/README.md

 # 💫 About Me:
-I am a aspiring ethical web hacker and Graphic Designer
+I am a aspiring ethical web hacker and Web developer

 ## 🌐 Socials: